meslater1030/basic-ember-app/README.md

   create tests/unit/models/investment-test.js
 ```

-For more information about what kinds of things you can generate with Ember-cli use `ember generate help`.
-In this case
-you've generated a model called investment with two properties that are strings and one that is a number.
+You've generated a model called investment with two properties that are strings and one that is a number.
 You've
 also generated a unit test for that model.
 If you navigate to `basic-ember-app/app/models/investment.js` You should see
 the following: